WHO WE ARE

 - holding meetings featuring speakers on effective management techniques, trend analysis, and economic forecasts

 Perhaps most importantly, Chain Link Fence Manufacturers Institute, CLFMI has provided an open forum for member companies to identify industry-wide challenges and to work together to meet these challenges while maintaining their independent places in the marketplace.
-CLFMI acts as industry spokesperson that gets the attention of government and private sector decision-makers in ways no individual company could do.
+CLFMI acts as an industry spokesperson that gets the attention of government and private sector decision-makers in ways no individual company could do.